DeepanshuSarawagi/Terraform/03-Terraform-Resources/README.md

       calling module.
     - Arbitrary expressions are not allowed.
     - This must only be used as a last resort.
+    - For implementation, refer to this [code example](03a-Terraform-depends-on-meta-arg/vpc-create.tf).

   - for_each
     - To create multiple instances according to a map or set of strings.